Strawberry Almond Cake Recipe

 This gorgeous, from scratch, Strawberry Almond Cake recipe features a moist almond layer cake with strawberry buttercream.
 Fresh sliced almonds and strawberries to added flavor and texture!

-If that’s the case, I slice the cake into large chunks, wrap them in plastic wrap, then slide them into a freezer safe ziploc container.
-These cake slices are best within one month.
+• To store, I slice the strawberry almond cake into large pieces, wrap them in plastic wrap, then slide them into a freezer safe ziploc container.
+These cake slices are best within one month

 This gorgeous, from scratch, Strawberry Almond Cake recipe features a moist almond layer cake with strawberry buttercream.
 Fresh sliced almonds and strawberries to added flavor and texture!